'With Mike's help': Biden makes case for Calif. congressman

 Coronavirus pandemic-era supply disruptions and a dearth of domestic chip manufacturing hampered Viasat, which relies on such components for services it provides to industrial customers and the U.S. military.
 The company also makes a point of hiring returning veterans.
 Biden on Friday spoke of how the CHIPS act will help Viasat and other companies reduce their reliance on overseas chip manufacturers.

-“It’s a game-changer,” he said the ability to have chips readily available in the U.S..
-“Thanks to this law, this company hopes to significantly grow its global business and hire more workers in the next five years.”

-Later Friday, Biden will head to Chicago to participate in a political reception.
-There are signs in the Democratic stronghold that some House members representing suburban Chicago districts may be facing more competitive reelection battles than expected.
+Later Friday, Biden will participate in a political reception in Chicago for House members Lauren Underwood and Sean Casten.
+There are signs in the Democratic stronghold that some lawmakers representing suburban Chicago districts may be facing more competitive reelection battles than expected.

 Saturday morning he’s to deliver remarks in nearby Joliet, Illinois, on Social Security and Medicare, before heading to Philadelphia to join former President Barack Obama to stump for Senate candidate John Fetterman.